 4) Kilmainham Gaol

 An intriguing visit?
 That of this former prison which operated between 1796 and 1924.
-Most of the most “rebellious” criminals in Ireland have been incarcerated here, as have children sometimes as young as 7 years old.
+Most of the most “rebellious” criminals in Ireland have been incarcerated here and have children sometimes as young as seven.

 5) Trinity College library

-It is the largest library in Ireland.
-It is famous for hosting the Book of Kells, written by Celtic monks around the year 800, and for this superb room containing 200,000 ancient works.
+It is the most extensive library in Ireland.
+It is famous for hosting the Book of Kells, written by Celtic monks around the year 800, and for this great room containing 200,000 ancient works.
 A real must when visiting Dublin!